VoltCruelerz/OwlMarble-Magic/classes/rogue/Rogue.md

 #### Commanding Presence [New]

 Starting at 9th level, as a bonus action, you can issue an order to an ally to attack an enemy of your choice within 30 feet of you.
 Your ally can then choose to use their reaction to immediately make one attack against the target.
 If the attack hits, the attack deals bonus damage equal to your Intelligence or Charisma modifier (your choice).
-If the ally has the Sneak Attack feature, they may not use it as part of this attack.